bruce3401/open-coinglass/README.md

 > The internal Python package is named `coininfo` (the project's original name); the
 > repository / distribution is `open-coinglass`.
 Run it with `python -m coininfo`.
+---

+## Disclaimer

+- This project is provided for **personal, educational and research purposes only**.
+- It is **not affiliated with, endorsed by, or connected to CoinGlass or CoinGecko** in any way.
+"CoinGlass" and "CoinGecko" are trademarks of their respective owners.
+- The CoinGlass collector works by **rendering public web pages in a headless browser and reading the DOM** (CoinGlass does not expose a free public API for this data).
+  Scraping may be against a site's Terms of Service. **You are responsible for how you use this software.** Check and respect the ToS / `robots.txt` of any site you point it at, and keep request rates reasonable.
+- The software is provided **"AS IS", without warranty of any kind** (see [LICENSE](./LICENSE)).
+- **Maintenance:** this is a best-effort, lightly-maintained project.
+DOM scrapers are inherently fragile — when CoinGlass changes their page markup, the CoinGlass collectors may break until the selectors are updated.
+The CoinGecko side uses the official public API and is much more stable.

 ## Contributing